HorizenOfficial/zencash-swing-wallet-ui/docs/KnownSecurityIssues.md

 doubt whether a certain address is under user control, the user may obtain its private key via the wallet UI.
 If the private key is known/ obtainable then the address belongs to the wallet and its balance is spend-able.

+### Compatibility with other applications

+The ZENCash Desktop GUI Wallet is not compatible with applications that modify the ZEN `wallet.dat` file.
+The wallet should not be used with such applications on the same PC.
+For instance some distributed exchange applications are known to create watch-only addresses in the
+`wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.

 ### Disclaimer

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR